openstack/swift/doc/source/overview_container_sharding.rst

 #.
 If there are few enough objects then check the neighbours to see if it’s
    possible to shrink/merge together, again this requires getting a quorum.
 #.
 If all comes back successful set some metadata on the 2 containers to mark
-   intention and so to stop other things shrinking or pivoting into the neighbour.
+   intention and so to stop other things shrinking or sharding into the neighbour.
 The metadata set is:

 ::